Mohs Surgery

 What to Expect at Your During Your Mohs Procedure

-• create a “map” or drawing of the removed tissue to be used as a guide to the precise location of any remaining cancer cells.
+• Your surgeon creates a detailed “map” of the excised tissue to track any remaining cancer cells.

 How to Prepare for Mohs Surgery